willtholke/Data100/notes/lec-notes.md

 ## Lecture 21, 04/12/22 (Wk12): Classification and Logistic Regression

-Notes to be taken April 18th, 2022
+Notes to be taken April 22nd, 2022

 ## Lecture 22, 04/14/22 (Wk12): Logistic Regression II

-Notes to be taken April 18th, 2022
+Notes to be taken April 22nd, 2022

 ## Lecture 23, 04/19/22 (Wk13): Decision Trees

--
+Notes to be taken April 22nd, 2022

 ## Lecture 24, 04/21/22 (Wk13): Clustering

--
+Notes to be taken April 22nd, 2022

 ## Lecture 25, 04/26/22 (Wk14): TBD